Shower Won’t Stop Running: Causes and Fixes

 The same procedure will be used to replace the shower valve as long as you have the right shower valve type for your bathroom.
 You can test the integrity of the new cartridge by turning the mains water on and the shower faucet off.

-When your tub continues to run when you turn on the shower, the problem will be a faulty shower diverter valve.
-The shower diverter valve controls the flow of water between the shower and tub spout such that only one works at a single time.
-When it’s damaged, clogged or malfunctioning for one reason or the other, water can either flow to the tub and shower at the same time or neither of them.
+When your tub continues running when you turn on the shower, the problem is a faulty shower diverter valve.
+The shower diverter valve controls the flow of water between the shower and tub spout such that only one works at a time.
+When it’s damaged, clogged, or malfunctioning, water can either flow to the tub and shower simultaneously or neither of them.

 You can fix the issue of water coming out of the tub and shower at once through the following steps: